Beer Scoring and the Good Beer Guide

 Good Beer Guide

 Wyre Forest CAMRA uses beer scores to identify where the best beer is served, and is being served consistently very well.
 The pubs serving the consistently highest quality beers are considered for inclusion in the Good Beer Guide so that a visitor to the area can find a nearby pub serving consistently excellent beer.

 The Good Beer Guide is published in September each year.
-Nominations for the Guide are submitted in early March.
+Nominations for the Guide are submitted by the Branch in early March.